 Kory is the Chair of the Container-Based Sanitation Alliance.
 The CBS Alliance was formed in November of 2016.
 It is a coalition of CBS practitioners around the world with extensive experience in developing and providing CBS services.
 The goal of the Alliance is to formalize CBS as a widely accepted and endorsed approach among municipalities and regulators, help sanitation services to reach scale, and achieve sustainable impact in urban areas around the world.
 Find out more at cbsa.global.

 Kory was born and grew up in Oregon till the age of 10 and he attended High School in Papua New Guinea.
 After graduating from Ukarumpa International Secondary School, he went on to receive a BS in Environmental Biology and MS in Environmental Science from Taylor University.
 His research focused on dialectic variations in the Florida Scrub Jay female hiccup call and was conducted in Florida, primarily at Canaveral National Seashore.
 After completion of his studies he joined the Peace Corps and served as a Biology teacher in Mozambique for two years.
 He then extended his service for a third year as the Peace Corps Volunteer Leader for Project Development, where he performed financial oversight, assisted in planning and helped realize several nationwide projects that focused on women’s empowerment, skills training, HIV prevention and science education.
-He also holds a Master’s and is completing a PhD in the Environmental Engineering & Science program of the Civil and Environmental Engineering Department at Stanford University.
+He also holds a Master’s and PhD degree in Civil and Environmental Engineering from Stanford University.